 The vast majority of industrial steel storage rack systems—including pallet flow (or “gravity flow”) rack—are engineered specifically for a single storage purpose.
-Likewise, when designing a high-density pallet flow system, there are a number of variables that must be taken into account to ensure its safety, structural integrity and smooth operation.
-Two of the most critical variables are the load itself and the type of pallet it rests on.
+Likewise, when designing a high-density pallet flow system, an engineer must consider a number of variables to ensure its safety, structural integrity, and smooth operation.

 Assessing The Load

-The weight of the load impacts the type of pallet flow used (full roller, split roller, skate wheel and more), its pitch and the beams used.
-Further, the depth, width and height of the load (or of the largest load if there are multiple types) must also be known.
+The weight of the load impacts the type of pallet flow used (full roller, split roller, skate wheel and more), its pitch, and the beams used.
+Further, the depth, width, and height of the load (or of the largest load if there are multiple types) must also be known.
 That’s because the overall capacity of the rack frame is determined by the vertical distance between shelf beams (which brace the structure), the weight of the loads placed on the beams, and the weight of the flow lane tracks.

-When calculating beam spacing, typically an additional 12 inches are added to the height of the load—6 inches for pallet height and 6 inches of clearance space to allow a forklift to place or remove the load from the point of entry or exit.
-Because the beams act as upright supports, the tighter the beam spacing, the denser the design and the stronger the rack bay.
-If different types of loads are to be stored within the same system, the entire structure must be designed to accommodate the heaviest load to ensure safe operation and minimize the risk of collapse.
+The beams act as upright supports.
+Therefore, the tighter the beam spacing, the denser the design and the stronger the rack bay.
+If the operation plans to store different types of loads within the same system, the entire structure’s design must accommodate the heaviest load.
+This ensures safe operation and minimizes the risk of collapse.

 Assessing the Pallet